rahulgrit/notebooks-collection-opendata/README.md

  1. Go to: <https://github.com>,
  2. Fill in the registration form; it's free and you'll only need a valid email address to join.
  3. Once you've validated your account, ensure you're logged in.
- 4. Fork this repository by clicking on:
+ 4. Fork this repository by clicking on: <br/>
     ![Alt text](https://github.com/amcdouga/Screenshots/blob/master/Screen%20Shot%202020-05-28%20at%205.56.17%20pm.png)
-    near the top right hand corner.
+    <br/>near the top right hand corner.
 This creates your own personal copy of the master branch for you to edit and run.

 ### To launch the binder:
 Click on the link below titled "launch binder" to access the code.